 The Improvised Life: Exploring Intersections of Mental Health & Creativity through Jazz

-Sam Miltich and Friends present "The Improvised Life: Exploring Intersections of Mental Health & Creativity through Jazz," a program highlighting cultural contributions of famous artists with mental illness (e.g. Thelonious Monk) and inspiring hope through Sam's own story and original compositions.
+Sam Miltich and Friends present "The Improvised Life: Exploring Intersections of Mental Health & Creativity through Jazz," a program highlighting cultural contributions of famous artists with mental illness and inspiring hope through Sam's own story and original compositions.
 In five communities, the tour presents a free daytime program at a community mental health center and a ticketed evening performance at a performing arts center.
 Sam's dialogue explores intersections of mental health and the creative process and his pursuit of well-being amidst the daily challenges of living with a serious mental illness.
 He will describe his definition of recovery and the sense of purpose he cultivates through quality engagement in career and family life.
-The tour expands exposure to jazz in rural communities and increases awareness of the issues faced by a vulnerable population.
+Backed by a world class band consisting of Dave Karr (tenor sax), Chris Bates (bass), and Nathan Norman (drums), the tour expands exposure to jazz in rural communities and increases awareness of the issues faced by a vulnerable population.

-- Grand Rapids Herald Review, Using a Musical Talent to Inspire Social Change (12/9/17) - Download a PDF copy
+- Grand Rapids Herald Review, Using a Musical Talent to Inspire Social Change (12/9/17) - CLICK HERE TO DOWNLOAD A PDF COPY.

 - MinnPost, Jazz Advocacy: Guitarist Sam Miltich Teaches Mental Health Tolerance With Music (5/14/18)